Sebastián Piñera: Businesses

 Before entering politics, Piñera was a successful businessman.
-Despite this, during that period, he faced several corruption charges.
+Despite this, he faced several corruption charges during that period.

 Piñera was general manager of the Banco de Talca.
-In 1982, a warrant was issued for his arrest on charges of violating banking law and fraudulent loans, in an event where over US$38 million were not paid to the Central Bank of Chile, Piñera being the Banco de Talca's CEO.
+In 1982, a warrant was issued for his arrest on charges of violating banking law and fraudulent loans, in an event where over US$38 million was not paid to the Central Bank of Chile, Piñera being the Banco de Talca's CEO.
 The money disappeared and was never paid.
 Piñera spent 24 days in hiding while his brother, José Piñera, appealed the order, making some calls to underestimate the crime.
 A writ of habeas corpus, first rejected by the Appeals Court but then approved by the Supreme Court, acquitted Piñera.
-According to the Pandora Papers, Sebastián Piñera's case was throw out due to political intervention.
+According to the Pandora Papers, Piñera's case was thrown out of court due to political intervention.

-Sebastián Piñera was also involved in the Chispas Case, on which a fraudulent buyout of the Chilean electrical company Enersis netted its participants over $400 million.
+Piñera was also involved in the Chispas Case, on which a fraudulent buyout of the Chilean electrical company Enersis netted its participants over $400 million.
 All involved were convicted, resulting in a $75 million fine.